San Joaquin Valley: European groups

+Asian Americans

+The San Joaquin Valley has a large and exceptionally diverse Asian American population; primarily from the regions of Punjab in India and Pakistan, the Philippines, and Southeast Asia, especially Laos and Cambodia.

+Punjabi Sikh Americans have immigrated to the San Joaquin Valley since the early 1900s and 1910s, and remain a very large presence in the area.
+To this day, Punjabi is the third most spoken language in the San Joaquin Valley region, after English and Spanish, and the first Sikh Gurdwara was founded in Stockton in 1915.
+Following abolition of immigration restrictions from Asia in the 1960s and 1970s, large numbers of Pakistanis and Indians from Punjab, Gujarat, and Southern India have settled in these valley communities including Modesto, Livingston, Fresno, Stockton, and Lodi.

+In addition, the late 1970s and '80s saw an influx of immigrants from Indochina following the War in Vietnam.
+These immigrants, the majority of whom are Hmong, Laotian, Cambodian, and Vietnamese, have largely settled in the communities of Stockton, Modesto, Merced, and Fresno.
+Hmongs, Laotians, and Cambodians are the largest communities of Southeast Asians in the San Joaquin Valley, and the valley has some of the largest populations of these groups in the nation.
+Fresno has the second-largest Hmong population of any American metropolitan area after Minneapolis–Saint Paul, and Stockton is believed to have the largest percentage of Cambodian Americans of any major American metropolitan area.
+Merced, Modesto, Fresno, Visalia, and Stockton have some of the largest populations of Laotian Americans in the United States.

 The Filipino American population is concentrated in Delano and Lathrop.
 Filipinos have a strong history in Stockton.
 Filipino organizations in Stockton are reflected in various commercial buildings identified as Filipino.
 Filipinos fought for the U.S. against Japan in WWII, in exchange for favorable immigration status.
 Stockton has been an adjunct to the San Francisco Bay Area, which was a major military production and transit area during WWII.
 Filipino emigration to Stockton followed.

-These cultures are often the result of established ethnic communities and groups of immigrants coming to the United States at once.
-This is in part due to the founding of religious communes in the San Joaquin Valley: for example, the first permanent Sikh Gurdwara was founded in Stockton in 1915.

 African Americans

 Colonel Allensworth State Historic Park marks the location of the only California town to be founded, financed and governed by African Americans.
 The small farming community was founded in 1908 by Lt.
 Colonel Allen Allensworth, Professor William Payne, William Peck, a minister, John W. Palmer, a miner, and Harry A. Mitchell, a real estate agent, dedicated to improving the economic and social status of African Americans.
 Uncontrollable circumstances, including a drop in the area's water table, resulted in the town's demise.
-The "Allensworth Historic District" is listed on the National Register of Historic Places.
-The park is in Allensworth, California, an unincorporated area in Tulare County.